Dulcelina Salce Curtis at work.

-The newly built home of her birth was washed away in a flood in 1904 when she was a month old.
-Dulce was the daughter of Italian immigrant parents.
+The daughter of Italian immigrant parents, her family’s newly built home was washed away in a flood in 1904 when she was a month old.
 One of six children, her mail-order bride mother died during the 1918 flu pandemic when Dulcelina was fourteen years old.
-She went beyond grammar boarding school with the Sisters of Loretto in Bernalillo to the Normal school in Las Vegas, New Mexico, from age fourteen to age seventeen.
-She became a teacher at age seventeen and taught for one year in Corrales and six years in Placitas.
+She went beyond grammar boarding school with the Sisters of Loretto in Bernalillo to the Normal school in Las Vegas, New Mexico, from age 14 to age 17.
+She became a teacher at 17 and taught for one year in Corrales and six years in Placitas.
 She bought the first Model T Ford in Corrales and shoes for her surviving four siblings on her salary of $80 per month.

-Dulcelina met Vincent Curtis in 1928 and, after a short three-month courtship, married him.
+She met Vincent Curtis in 1928 and, after a short three-month courtship, married him.
 During the 1929 depression, Corraleños were fortunate enough to grow their own food.
-As a community, they hand-shoveled the Acequia Madre in proportion to the number of acres that the ditch water serviced each landowner.
+As a community, they hand-shoveled the Acequia Madre in proportion to the number of acres the water serviced each landowner.

-From this situation Dulcelina and Vincent, by necessity, had to learn to develop ways to build on their livelihood and survival.
+In these conditions, by necessity the young couple had to learn to develop ways to build their livelihood and survival.
 Soil and water conservation were always foremost in their minds and lives.
-This concern was the beginning of a lifetime’s work in flood control and soil conservation for which Dulce received the National Endowment for Soil Conservation Award for New Mexico in 1988.
+This concern was the beginning of a lifetime’s work in flood control and soil conservation for which Dulce Curtis received the National Endowment for Soil Conservation Award for New Mexico in 1988.

-Vincent became a lumberman as a sawfiller of the mills in Bernalillo in the 30s.
-With his income and Dulcelina’s management, they cleared, leveled, built irrigation ditches, and later cemented them to save water.
-They build their home out of terrones, constructed their large barn, bought land (other than the inherited portion), bought machinery, 2500 apple trees, and an apple sorter.
-Vincent and Johnnie Losack built the apple press in the early ‘50s and started an apple co-op in Albuquerque for the surrounding area, which eventually became the Apple Council of New Mexico.
+Her husband Vincent became a lumberman, working the mills of Bernalillo in the 30s.
+With his income and Dulcelina’s management, they cleared and leveled, then built and later cemented irrigation ditches to save water.
+They also built their home out of terrones, constructed a large barn, bought land to supplement their inherited portion, bought machinery, 2500 apple trees, and an apple sorter.
+Vincent Curtis and Johnnie Losack built an apple press in the early ‘50s and started an apple co-op in Albuquerque for the surrounding area, which eventually became the Apple Council of New Mexico.

 Vincent died in 1962 leaving Dulcelina alone to manage the farm and orchards of apple crops.
-Their daughters, Dorothy and Evelyn, were teachers in other states due to following their husbands’ employments.
+Their daughters, Dorothy and Evelyn, were teachers in other states after following their husbands’ employment opportunities.

-The floods came, mostly from the Los Montoyas Arroyo.
-In 1971, Corrales was flooded from five poorly built Amrep dams.
-This was a wake-up call for Corraleños.
-As Harvey Jones was a bridge builder and well acquainted with the force of run-off water, he became the “know how” backbone forming the Corrales Water Shed board.
-Naturally, funds were imperative to plan and execute protective measures.
-Finally, after many political hurdles, SSCAFCA was formed in 1988 under the leadership of Johnnie Losack as its first chairperson.
+Floods came regularly, mostly from the Los Montoyas Arroyo.
+In 1971, Corrales was flooded from five poorly built Amrep dams, a wake-up call for Corraleños.
+Harvey Jones, a bridge builder who was well acquainted with the force of run-off water, became the “know how” backbone forming the Corrales Watershed board.
+Funds were imperative to plan and execute protective measures: After many political hurdles, SSCAFCA was formed in 1988 under the leadership of Johnnie Losack as its first chairperson.

-The Village was incorporated in 1971.
-Dulcelina served for seven years as a councilor.
+The Village of Corrales was incorporated in 1971, and Dulcelina Curtis served for seven years as a councilor.
 Throughout the 1980s and 90s, floods continued to take their toll on the area, causing deep erosion as well as sand deposits.
 This continued flooding led to the necessity of building protective flood control measures that are ongoing today.

-Dulce died in 1995 and is buried beside Vincent.
-Their gravestone are engraved with the words, “Here lie the souls of Corrales.”
-It is easy to understand why.
+Dulce Curtis died in 1995 and is buried beside her husband.
+For their tireless efforts and contributions to the area, their gravestones are engraved with the words, “Here lie the souls of Corrales.”

 Recollections of Daughter, Evelyn Losack of Corrales.